Vice-President of the European Parliament

 Edward hosts Malala Yousafzai as she receives the Sakharov Prize

 between Brussels, Strasbourg and Luxembourg.
-The extra cost of Strasbourg and Luxembourg is some €180m and 19,000 tonnes of CO2 each year.
+The extra cost is some €180m and 19,000 tonnes of CO2 each year.
+Now it is up to the EU's governments.

 Edward is awarded the Medal of Honour by the European Inter-University Centre for Human Rights and Democratisation (EIUC)

 Donate to the campaign fund of the Yorkshire & Humber Liberal Democrat candidate list in the May 22 European Election.
 Edward McMillan-Scott is the top candidate in a proportional election.
-Donors outside UK maximum of £499, with thanks.
+Donors outside UK maximum of £499.
+All donations welcome!

 On Feb 2 the BBC program Fake or Fortune found the picture to be a fake, but the biggest shock was that the Paris-based Chagall family, asked for an opinion, annouced that it would destroy the picture.
 Help save the Chagall and sign our petition here